ianfoster/safedata/Content/projects.md

 Your course project should consist of original work and address an important, interesting **research problem** or **methodology problem** relating to the secure analysis of sensitive data.
-It's up to you to find a good topic, but I want to discuss your ideas with you in order to help refine them.
+It's up to you to find a good topic, but please discuss your ideas with me so that we can refine them together.
-So send ideas sooner rather than later.
+Send ideas sooner rather than later.

 You'll be working in groups of 2–3.
 The larger the group, the more I'll expect you to accomplish.